 Deducting for expenses

 The good news about rental income tax is that both residents and non-residents of Spain can claim expenses against any income that’s been earned.
-This is provided you live in a country that is a member of the EU community or of the European Economic Area.
+This is provided you live in a country that is a member of the EU community, Norway or Island.

 Costs that can be deducted include: